-Use the bathroom prior and try to avoid caffeinated drinks beforehand.
+Avoid caffeinated drinks a few hours prior to appointment.
 We have water you may keep in the tank just in case you need a refresher.

-Wear earplugs prior to taking a shower.
-This will kick start deprivation by eliminating your auditory system, allowing you to prepare and relax going into the float.
+Wear the earplugs provided prior to taking your private shower.
+This will kick start auditory deprivation, allowing you to prepare and relax going into the float.
 Ear plugs will also form and stick better before interacting with water

 Use and keep face towel on the tank ledge to avoid getting salt water or sweat in your eyes.